ardentsatish/patdata/_posts/2015-05-01-guidelines.md

 ---
 {% endhighlight %}

 The 'layout' should always be post while you should take care of the other two.
 Add the rest of the content in Markdown.
-This is a good cheatsheet for quickly working with Markdown.
+There is a good [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for quickly working with Markdown by Adam Pritchard.
 After you are done, commit the changes (the procedures starting here are pretty straightforward).